Skip to main contentSkip to footer

 • Practical guidelines to evaluate your own project context

-Part 2 – Unit Testing (.NET & Java)
+Part 3 – Unit Testing (.NET & Java)

-TDD, maintainable tests, and Testcontainers
+TDD, maintainable tests, and Testcontainers by Bert & Michael.

-In part 2 we went deep on unit testing and TDD through a practical exercise that started from existing code.
+In part 3 we went deep on unit testing and TDD through a practical exercise that started from existing code.
 Step by step, we built test coverage, added new features using a TDD approach, and used a hexagonal architecture setup to sharpen decisions around boundaries, dependency management, and testability.

 We also discussed how to test realistic dependencies without making your suite slow or brittle — including when Testcontainers is a better fit than mocks.